Effective Date: September 4, 2019

 We share information with third parties for a variety of reasons, including as follows:

 - Other Users.
 When you respond to a survey on our site, you and other users can see aggregated, non-personally identifiable, responses of other users.

 - Service providers.
 We use third-party service providers to help us manage and improve our Services.
 For example, we use third parties to host our website and perform data storage and processing services, provide shopping and payment processing services, order fulfillment and shipping services, send emails, perform analytics, and provide a messaging helpdesk platform, among others.
 In particular, we use Shopify to power our online store.
 You can read more about how Shopify uses your information here.
-We may also integrate with Zendesk to facilitate, among other things, chats with our Help Desk.
-You can read more about how Zendesk uses your information here.
+We also integrate with Gorgias to facilitate, among other things, chats with our Help Desk.
+You can read more about how Gorgias uses your information here.